lexzios/rails_api/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+the front end file is in /public folder named /frontend-js

 Things you may want to cover:

 * Ruby version